fortrabbit/help/docs/billing.md

 You can pay by credit card or SEPA direct debit.
 For enterprise clients (large volume) we also offer to pay by bill (giro / wire) (on account, after invoice).

-* Supported credit cards are Visa, MasterCart and Amex.
+* Visa, MasterCart and Amex are the supported credit cards
-* SEPA direct debit is accessible to clients in the European Union.
+* Debit cards are not supported
-* Debit cards are not supported.
+* SEPA direct debit is accessible to clients in the European Union
-* PayPal is not supported.
-There are no future plans to integrate with PayPal.
+* PayPal is NOT supported, there are no future plans for that

 ### Billing e-mail address